LuxDL/Lux.jl/lib/LuxTestUtils/README.md

   @jet f(args...) call_broken=false opt_broken=false

-  Run JET tests on the function f with the arguments args....
+  Run JET tests on the function `f` with the arguments `args`.
 If JET fails to compile or julia version is < 1.7, then the macro will be a no-op.

   Keyword Arguments
   ===================

-    •  call_broken: Marks the test_call as broken.
+    •  `call_broken`: Marks the test_call as broken.

-    •  opt_broken: Marks the test_opt as broken.
+    •  `opt_broken`: Marks the test_opt as broken.

   All additional arguments will be forwarded to @JET.test_call and @JET.test_opt.

   │ Note
   │
-  │  Instead of specifying target_modules with every call, you can set preferences for target_modules using Preferences.jl.
-For example, to set target_modules to (Lux, LuxLib) we can run:
+  │  Instead of specifying target_modules with every call, you can set preferences for │  target_modules using Preferences.jl.
+For example, to set `target_modules` to │  (Lux, LuxLib) we can run:
   │
   │  using Preferences
   │